gitlaws/PortfoliYOLO/README.md

-# Angular 17 SPA – Projects, Profile & Compensation Dashboard
+# Angular 17 SPA – Portfolio

 A modern, responsive single-page application (SPA) built using **Angular 17** with a focus on modular design, component reusability, responsive layout, dynamic theming, and clean architecture.